Metal 3D

 Provides the drawings of any view of the structure, with all the required information, including elevations with the real dimensions of the section.
 The drawings can be exported in DXF and DWG format or printed using a printer or plotter.

-Metal 3D.
-Click to enlarge Metal 3D.
-Click to enlarge Metal 3D.
+CYPE 3D.
+Click to enlarge CYPE 3D.
+Click to enlarge CYPE 3D.
 Click to enlarge

 Free movement within the structure is permitted with conical perspective.